-By the time of making his Judges Comments, Mr Justice Laddie had apparently decided that the accusations were not all tosh.
+By the time of making his Judges Comments, Mr Justice Laddie had apparently decided that the accusations were not all tosh as he had once described them.
 The Judge said he was considering calling in the Director of Public Prosecutions because he thought that the allegations about me made in court by Shell’s QC (later withdrawn by Shell) had more than passing strength to them.

 He also said that AJL “worked hard for his employer and put its commercial interests before the interests of outside firms.”

 This seems to be a reference to AJL’s Machiavellian “Keep Rejects Holding” plan found in discovery documents.
 An outright conspiracy, led by AJL, to scam a group of outside firms into investing more time and disclosing more proprietary information to Shell, in the false expectation, deliberately dangled by AJL, that they were still in the running for a Shell Smart contact.
 The scheme was totally unethical, possibly illegal and completely at odds with Shell’s claimed business principles.